 Drinking water is a critical component of our ongoing health which makes it important to seek out the best sources for your drinking water.
-In recent years there has been a resurgence of interest in the pH of drinking water.
+In recent years there has been a resurgence of interest in figuring out what is the pH of water that we drink.
 Many health claims have been linked to drinking highly alkaline water, though to date a lack of conclusive research has cast doubt on many of those claims.
+A reverse osmosis water system can be helpful in maintaining the cleanliness and purity of your water.
 Let’s take a look at whether the pH balance of water is important, and what steps you can take to have the cleanest water possible.
-We will also explore the existing ph of tap water in most city water supply systems.
+We will also explore the existing ph range of tap water in most city water supply systems.

-We use pH balance to describe how acidic or alkaline a substance is.
-The concentration of hydrogen ions present in a solution determines how acidic or basic a substance is.
-Acidic substances have high concentrations of hydrogen ions and a low pH, while alkaline substances have low concentrations of hydrogen ions and a higher pH level.
+We use pH balance to describe how acidity or alkaline level a substance is.
+The concentration of hydrogen ion concentration present in a solution determines the acidity or how basic a substance is.
+Acidic substances have a high hydrogen ion concentration and a low pH, while alkaline substances have low concentrations of hydrogen ions and a higher pH level.

 The pH scale runs from 0 – 14, with 0 being strongly acid.
 For example, the acids in your stomach have a pH of 1, indicating they are strongly acidic.
 At the other end of the scale are basic or alkaline substances.
 Examples of alkaline substances are bleach, which has a pH of 13 and is strongly alkaline, and baking soda which has a pH of 9 and is weakly alkaline.
 A pH-balanced substance will have a pH reading of 7 and is considered neither acidic nor alkaline.

 The pH level of the water supply can also determine water hardness.
 Hard water and soft water is related to the pH scale.
 When the pH level is above 8.5, the water sample is considered hard.
 When the pH level is below 6.5, the water sample is considered soft.
 Anything betw